Are nonprofit HR challenges any different than those for-profit companies face?

 But, just because nonprofits are tax-exempt doesn’t mean they are labor law-exempt, too.

 Whether you’re working to make a profit or make a difference, if there are people in your organization who are treated as employees, the applicable employment and labor laws protect them.

-The Department of Labor (DOL) enforces more than 180 laws concerning pay practices, employment records, leaves of absence and more – and that doesn’t count state or local labor laws.
+The Department of Labor (DOL) enforces more than 180 laws concerning pay practices, accurate employment records, paid time off, leaves of absence and more – and that doesn’t count state or local labor laws.